openeuler-mirror/kernel/Documentation/filesystems/proc.rst

 Percpu
               Memory allocated to the percpu allocator used to back percpu allocations.
 This stat excludes the cost of metadata.
+ReliableTotal
+              Total reliable memory size
+ReliableUsed
+              The used amount of reliable memory

 vmallocinfo
 ~~~~~~~~~~~